 Relatively thin for "winter" gloves, not well-insulated.
 Touch sensitivity is variable.
 Many inferior knock-offs on the market.

 Inner lining excels at wicking moisture.
 Good finger dexterity.
-Deerskin outer shell provides solid grip on steering wheel.
+The deerskin outer shell provides a solid grip on the steering wheel.

 Lining is thin, does not provide warmth.
 Material may not be genuine leather.
 Not recommended for extremely cold weather.

 The outer shell is very durable, suitable for outside work.
 Gore-Tex material resists moisture and wind.
 A long wrist gauntlet protects the wearer's arms.

 Minimal cold protection below 20 degrees Fahrenheit.
 Stitch quality is variable.
 Proper sizing can be challenging.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.